wp-plugins/collapsing-links/readme.txt

 It is based off of the Collapsing Categories and Collapsing Pages plugins.

 = What's new? =
+* 0.3.2 (2009.06.28)
+  * Fixed nofollow option
+  * Fixed problem when using images for symbols

 * 0.3.1 (2009.06.22)
   * Fixed problems with page load and cookies